szymon2024/Two-distances-intersection-plugin/README.md

 To install the plugin from github, download twodistancesintersectionplugin-1.0-16-en.zip by right click on the file.
 Run QGIS application.
 Click the Plugins menu, then Manage and Install Plugins... (wait for a moment here or break fetching list of plugins), next Install from ZIP.
 Then select the downloaded zip file and click Install Plugin button.

 Help is in twodistancesintersectionplugin-1.0.16-docs-en.zip.
 It can be downloaded and unzipped.
+Then open Index.html in web browser.

 [pl] Do zainstalowania polskiej wersji pobierz twodistancesintersectionplugin-1.0-16-pl.zip